do vets recommend collars or harnesses 1

 Certain small breeds, such as Chihuahuas or Yorkshire Terriers, are more susceptible to tracheal collapse.
 Collars can exacerbate tracheal collapse symptoms, making harnesses a better option for these dogs.

-May not deter pulling behaviors
+It may not deter pulling behaviors

-While collars can help control certain behaviors, such as leash reactivity, they may not be as effective in deterring pulling on the leash.
+While collars can help control specific behaviors, such as leash reactivity, they may not be as effective in deterring pulling on the leash.
 In such cases, an alternative like a front-clip harness may be more suitable.

-Can lead to injuries if used improperly
+It can lead to injuries if used improperly

-Not recommended for dogs with certain medical conditions
+It is not recommended for dogs with certain medical conditions

-This image is property of chelford.gumlet.io.
+This image is the property of chelford.gumlet.io.

 Disadvantages of Harnesses